+This campground is closed until 31 March 2020 due to the current fire situation.
 A good spot for group camping trips, pitch your tent or park your caravan at Crowdy Gap campground, between Taree and Port Macquarie.
 The beach is just a short walk away.

 Pack your tent or trailer and head to Hungry Gate near Kempsey for a back-to-basics camping holiday.
 The campground has 20 campsites and is a 20 minute walk from the beach.

-This campground is closed until 1 February 2020 due to fire damage.
 Indian Head campground near Port Macquarie is great place to set up your campsite.
 There are plenty of walking opportunities, resident kangaroos and the beach is nearby.

-This campground is closed until 1 February 2020 due to fire damage.
 Kylies Beach campground in Crowdy Bay National Park on the north coast offers quiet beachside campsites for caravans, trailers and tents.